 In accordance with Federal Title IV regulations, students may appeal their eligibility for Title IV funds by submitting a written appeal with supporting documentation to the College Committee on Financial Aid Standing (CCFAS).
 A student appeal must include:

 If you meet the stated guidelines for appeal, complete the Federal Title IV Financial Aid Eligibility Appeal Form and return the form with supporting documents to the Financial Aid Office

 If you choose to remain enrolled without the receipt of Title IV Federal student assistance, you may request a review of your academic record at the end of that term to determine whether the appropriate standards for the degree program in which you are enrolled have been met.

 New York State TAP Waiver Process

-Bronx Community College, in accordance with New York State Education Department guidelines, permits students to request a waiver in the academic progress or program pursuit requirements for the continued eligibility for payment of New York State Tuition Assistance Program (TAP).
+Bronx Community College, in accordance with New York State Education Department guidelines, permits students to request a waiver in the academic progress or program pursuit requirements for the continued eligibility for payment of a New York State award.